panosc-eu/spack-repo/readme.md

-#  EuXFEL Spack Repository
+# PaNOSC Spack Repository

-Repository of Spack packages used at EuXFEL.
+Repository of Spack packages used at PaNOSC partner facilities.

 This contains an early attempt to run CI tests on the package files themselves to ensure that the created packages run correctly.
 The CI is based on GitHub